SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ---
-title: Customer Product Inventory (CPI)
+title: Customer Product Inventory
 ---

-**Note:** This feature is introduced in version 1.1.0 of the TUA Spartacus libraries.
+**Note:** This feature is introduced in version 1.1 of the TUA Spartacus libraries.

 ## Contents